dbtrail

 Why both pieces matter

 A base snapshot by itself is stale the moment it's taken.
-A binlog stream by itself has no starting point — reconstructing state from a stream of deltas requires knowing what came before. dbtrail maintains both automatically so you never have to think about the gap.
+A binlog stream by itself has no starting point — reconstructing state from a stream of deltas requires knowing what came before. dbtrail maintains both so you never have to think about the gap.

 Snapshot frequency